benbrumpton/launch-ukbb-gwas/README.md

 ### Minimum allele frequency to filter final results and plot
 minmaf=0

-### Minimum imputation score to filter variants when running SAIGE step2 from bgen files
+### Minimum imputation score to filter variants when running the association test in bgen files
-mininfo=0.3
+mininfo=0.4

 ## Before you launch for the first time
 Please type